Seneca Bird Egg

 Packet Size 25 Seeds $5.00

-Bush/Dry.
-First dry pods in 106 days.
-This seed is one of four seedcoat color variations I have separated from my acquired seed sample.
-This pattern closely mimics Palomino.
-Grown for the first time in 2012 all the plants that survived that summer's exceptional drought grew upright in form without runners and produced this seedcoat color and pattern.
+The Speckled 1770 (Yellow) is a bush dry bean that produces its first dry pods in approximately 106 days.
+This seed represents one of four seed coat color variations I have isolated from my original sample, closely resembling Palomino bean.
+First cultivated in 2012, all the plants that survived during that summer's exceptional drought exhibited an upright growth form without runners while consistently producing this distinctive seed coat color and pattern.

 Speckled 1770